toon-format/toon/docs/reference/efficiency-formalization.md

 A mathematical analysis of TOON's byte efficiency compared to JSON across different data structures.

 > [!NOTE]
 > This page presents formal mathematical comparisons between TOON and JSON.
 For practical benchmarks and token counts, see [Benchmarks](/guide/benchmarks).
-If you're looking to learn how to use TOON, start with the [Getting Started](/guide/getting-started) guide instead.
+This is an **advanced** reference.

 ## Overview

-Large Language Models (LLMs) increasingly rely on structured data for inference and function calling.
+Large Language Models increasingly rely on structured data for inference and function calling.
 However, standard formats like JSON introduce significant verbosity that inflates token usage and inference costs.
 This analysis presents a formal mathematical comparison between TOON and JSON to evaluate whether TOON achieves quantifiable efficiency gains by eliminating structural redundancy.

-The findings demonstrate that **TOON objectively reduces the byte-size of structured data**, thereby decreasing the token count processed by LLMs and improving the economic efficiency of AI systems, with the exception of the "arrays of arrays" structure.
+Within this simplified model, and for the structure families analyzed here, **TOON is strictly shorter than compact JSON in all cases except arrays of arrays**.

+### Key Findings

+- **Tabular arrays** represent TOON's optimal use case, with efficiency gains scaling linearly with both row count and field count.
+- **Simple and primitive arrays** show consistent byte reduction, with savings proportional to the number of elements.
+- **Nested objects** benefit from reduced overhead, though efficiency decreases with depth due to indentation costs.
+- **Arrays of arrays** are the only structure where TOON is less efficient than JSON, due to TOON's explicit list markers and array length declarations.

 ## Methodology